-The perfect and even moisture level is the key to a perfect Arena Surface – think of what it’s like riding on the Beach at Low Tide!
+The perfect and even moisture level and Drainage capabilities are the key to a perfect Arena Surface – think of what it’s like riding on the Beach at Low Tide!

 Construction and Configuration